Free Home Eval Call Craig

 By home type

 Heritage Mountain is detached-led, with a meaningful supply of townhomes and some apartment/condo complexes woven through the master plan.
-Here's the breakdown by category with the honest working range and the right page to keep going.
-(Heritage Mountain has no separate published MLS® benchmark; these are working ranges, not an HPI.)
+Here’s the breakdown by category with the honest working range and who it tends to suit.
+Heritage Mountain has no separate published MLS® benchmark, so these are working ranges, not an HPI.

 Parks & outdoors